-Certification Available: Medical Laboratory Technician through the American Society of Clinical Pathologists
+Certification Available: Medical Laboratory Technician (MLT) Certification

 In order to ensure that the program is relevant to the community, addresses current industry standards, meets workforce needs, and has appropriate resources to support high quality student outcomes, Laurel holds Program Advisory Committee (PAC) meetings annually per program or program group comprised of individuals familiar with the requirements of occupational areas served by the program and represent the employment community and/or practitioners.
 Changes are made with the approval of the Pennsylvania State Board of Private Licensed Schools and the Accrediting Commission of Career Schools & Colleges.